Edrington (spirits company): History

 William A. Robertson began in business in Glasgow in 1850, forming Robertson & Baxter in 1861.
 In 1885 the company took a share holding in the North British Distillery Company.
-In 1887 the company became part of a group that founded Highland Distilllers, with William Robertson as its first chairman.
-When William Roberstson died in 1893, his oldest son, James, became chairman.
+In 1887 the company became part of a group that founded Highland Distillers, with William Robertson as its first chairman.
+When William Robertson died in 1893, his oldest son, James, became chairman.